Long ties accelerate noisy threshold-based contagions: Results

-These results are robust to a number of variations; see SI Appendix, section S5.
-There we present a variation of this model where the probability of adoptions above threshold (called $\rho$) is less than one ($\rho=0.5, q = 0.025$), as well as a case with very small simple adoption probability ($\rho = 1, q = 0.001$).
-In another variation, infected nodes transition to an inactive state (with probability $\gamma = 0.5$), in which they are no longer infectious, although they are still counted as being infected (adopters).
+These results with empirical networks are robust to a number of variations, including the intervention size (SI Figure S18) and the percentage of total spread (SI Figure S14).
+In SI section S9, we present a variation of this model where the probability of adoptions above threshold (called $\rho$) is less than one ($\rho=0.5, q = 0.025$), as well as a case with very small simple adoption probability ($\rho = 1, q = 0.001$).
+In another variation, infected nodes transition to an inactive state (with probability $\gamma = 0.5$), in which they are no longer infectious, although they are still counted as being adopters.
 In yet another variation, we consider a fractional threshold model with relative thresholds set to $\theta^{\star}=0.5$.
+Results are qualitatively similar for other threshold values ($\theta = 2,3,4,5$; SI Figure S15) and heterogeneous thresholds, drawn at random from different distributions (SI Figure S16).
 Simulation results in all cases reveal the same direction for the effect of interventions, although the effect sizes vary.

-Our simulations indicate that in many real social networks rewiring the edges causes these contagions to spread faster.
-Moreover, contagion spreads faster when new edges are added uniformly at random rather than with probability proportional to the number of open triads that they close.
-The latter suggests that it is advantageous to introduce new ties that close fewer triads.
-This is true even if the decisions to adopt rely on local reinforcement from the neighboring adopters (for example, with $\rho=1$ and $q=0.001$).